nginxinc/kubernetes-ingress/docs/content/app-protect-waf/installation.md

 - Modify NGINX Ingress Controller Deployment or DaemonSet file to include volumes and volume mounts.

-    Following snippets illustrate changes that must be applied:
+    The following snippets illustrate the changes that must be applied:

     Add `volumes` section to deployment template spec:
     ```yaml